kodemore/troopy/README.md

 # Troopy
 Command bus library for python.
-It tries to make using the message bus pattern in your application easy and flexible.
+Makes using the message bus pattern in your application easy.

 ## What is a command/message?
 Commands are objects, some kind of an imperative informing what behavior client expects from application.